abajwa-hw/security-workshops/Setup-ranger-22.md

   Caused by: AuthorizationException(msg:getClusterInfo is not authorized)
   ```

-- The Storm agent should now show up under Audit->Agents
+- In Ranger, the Storm agent should now show up under Audit->Agents
 ![Image](../master/screenshots/ranger-storm-agent.png?raw=true)

 - Review Ranger audit for Storm and notice it was denied